 The Women’s Fund is particularly interested in funding programs that bring about self-discovery, empowerment and personal transformation; helping women or girls find their strength and voice to actively pursue leadership opportunities that impact businesses, nonprofits, faith-based, community, neighborhood, civic, government, and our community.

 Grants may be awarded that provide funding for operations, enhancements to current operations and/or existing programs for new leadership initiatives and grassroots organizations.
-The Women’s Fund has $30,000 to award in 2015 and may award grants from $500 to $30,000.
+The Women’s Fund will accept grant requests from $500 to $15,000.

 Concepts may include:

 · Activate: Inspiring, mentoring and educating women and girls to be leading innovators and change makers.